 Financing For Foreign/International Buyers

 A mortgage loan financing option is available for foreign buyers.
-It can be obtained through either a U.S. or non-U.S. bank.
-Lenders have tightened credit criteria since the 2009 credit crisis and will now require about a 40% down payment from foreign buyers.
+It can be obtained through either a U.S. or a non-U.S. bank.
+Downpayment amounts depend on the lender and the borrower’s financial profile.
+For programs assisting foreign nationals, a down payment of 25% to 40% is common, and investors may be required to pay more.

 Financing allows the buyer to leverage funds and magnify returns.
 For example, an investor might buy a condo for $1 million cash and get the appreciation benefit of one apartment.
 If the investor is able to obtain mortgage financing with a down payment of 50%, he can buy two apartments and benefit from the appreciation of both properties.